shahanHasan/Spam-Email-Classification-Adversarial-Attacks/README.md

 ---

-# Adversarial attacks defensive mechanism :
+# Adversarial attacks defensive mechanism (To do):

 1. **Application of KNN as Defence**